Gold glitters among the looks at New York Fashion Week

-NEW YORK, Feb 10 (Reuters) - Going for the gold isn’t just a slogan for the Olympics Games; the gleaming metal is dominating fashions for fall.
+NEW YORK (Reuters) - Going for the gold isn’t just a slogan for the Olympics Games; the gleaming metal is dominating fashions for fall.

 Gold is appearing in elegant evening wear, where it might be expected to shine, and in casual tops, sweaters and jackets as well on the runways in New York, where hundreds of designers are showing their Fall 2014 collections this week.